 This is where user personas come in.

 Created from the results of market research, user personas help guide businesses in producing content that matches customer needs and tastes.

-For our examples above, that means carving out the various user personas that might need a space heater for pets or a top-of-the-line gaming mouse.
+For our examples above, that means carving out the various buyer personas that might need a space heater for pets or a top-of-the-line gaming mouse.
 Take a look at our sample personas below.

 Example 1: Space Heater for Pets